 Transfer of Funds

-Prior to reading the instructions on the Transfer of Funds document, it is beneficial to review the below sections to gain foundational knowledge:
+Prior to reading the standard on Movement of Funds - Transfer of Funds document, it is beneficial to review the below sections to gain foundational information:

 This section discusses elements of the Transfer of Funds document and how it is used internally within Indiana University.
-Information presented below will walk through a general understanding of the Transfer of Funds document, including how it looks and how to use it.
-Lastly, this section will specify requirements and best practices associated with the Transfer of Funds document.
+Information presented below will walk through a general understanding of the document, including how it looks and how to use it, and lastly will specify requirements and best practices for users of the document.

 - Monthly administrative charges, budget allotments, university tax and intercampus transfers